 There are many reasons why one might consider investing in Batumi real estate, here are several key ones:

-- Geographic Location Batumi is undergoing rapid development.
-It’s location on the Black Sea coast, part of the ancient Silk Road, makes it attractive to Europeans & Asians alike.
+- Geographic location.
+Batumi is undergoing rapid development.
+Its location on the Black Sea coast, part of the ancient Silk Road, makes it attractive to expats from all over the world.

 - Batumi is a resort city.
 This means a large flow of tourists seeking a place to vacation in the summer.
-Batumi is one of the most popular places in the country just for that with its lush seaside in and around the city.
+Batumi is one of the most popular places in the country due to its lush seaside.

 - High rate of construction growth.
-The active construction of apartments in Batumi has led to record levels: directly before the pandemic, the municipality of Batumi annually issued building permits for an average of 1,200,000 square meters.
-For a broad comparison, Lithuania, issued about 4 times less in the same period, across the whole country.
+The active construction of apartments in Batumi has led to record levels.
+Directly before the pandemic, the municipality of Batumi alone annually issued building permits for an average of 1,200,000 square meters.
+(For a broad comparison, the entire country of Lithuania, issued about 4 times less in the same period.)

 - Relatively low cost real estate.
-Real estate prices in Tbilisi are considered to be higher than that of Batumi .
+Real estate prices in Tbilisi are considered to be higher than those of Batumi.
 The average price $/m2 of residential property in Batumi is $771/m2, whereas it’s just over $1,050/m2 on average in Tbilisi.

 - Foreigners can obtain a legal residence permit in Georgia by owning real estate with an assessed market value in excess of $100,000 USD or investing over $300,000 USD in other types of business investment and real estate.

 - Purchase remotely.
 Non-Georgian citizens can complete the purchase of property remotely without visiting the country.
 Our lawyers and agents can represent you in all matters using a Power of Attorney.

 If you want to discuss any of the above, or have any other questions relating to real estate in Batumi, or anywhere in Georgia, get a free consultation with one of our agents.
 These are information calls, not sales calls.